Gladys Camilo

 on their face.
 The painting contains various tones of green, pink, and blue.

+The painting is encased in a wooden frame.
 An oil painting with organic shapes with various tones of pink, green

 and yellow make up a human-like figure.